Stewart Bell Jr. Archives

 Handley Regional Library System is recognized as a public space providing fair and equal access to information and entertainment to everyone.
 To this end, and to reduce the spread of COVID-19 for the safety of our exceptional library staff and patrons, including those most vulnerable, staff will be wearing face masks and patrons are required to wear masks inside the buildings following the order from the Governor.

-The library system reports that safety, sanitization, and facility adjustments have been made based on recommendations from the Lord Fairfax Health District, Valley Health, the CDC, the Virginia Governor’s Office, and recommended best practices of other libraries and the American Library Association.
+The library system reports that safety, cleaning processes, and facility adjustments have been made based on recommendations from the Lord Fairfax Health District, Valley Health, the CDC, the Virginia Governor’s Office, and recommended best practices of other libraries and the American Library Association.